On this page

 4. Cost-effective compensation

 Commission-based compensation can be a cost-effective way to compensate salespeople, as businesses only pay commissions when a sale is made.
-This can help businesses control labor costs and manage their budget.
+This can help companies to control labor costs and manage their budget.

 5. Industry standards and competitiveness